Residential vs Commercial Furniture

 Wood Type

-Residential furniture is typically made using softer wood types like rubberwood and pine which is one of the more popular woods for residential furniture.
-While softwood is easier to turn into furniture making it a cheaper material, it is also less scratch resistant.
-On the other hand, wood table tops and chairs for commercial use are made from resistant hardwoods such as maple, beechwood and oak.
+Residential furniture is often crafted from softer woods like rubberwood and pine, with pine being particularly popular.
+Softwood is easier to work with, making it more affordable, but it is also more prone to scratching.
+In contrast, wood table tops and chairs for commercial use are made from durable hardwoods such as maple, beechwood, and oak.

 Durability

-The metal frame is powder coated and baked making it more resistant to rust and flaking.
-Powder Coating also results in a thick, dense finish with a smoother surface which attracts less dust and allows less dirt to accumulate making it both easier to maintain and more hygienic.
+Metal frames in commercial furniture are powder-coated and baked, enhancing their resistance to rust and flaking.
+Powder coating also produces a thick, dense finish with a smoother surface, attracting less dust and dirt, making the furniture easier to maintain and more hygienic.

 warranty and strength